How To Train For a Marathon: Tips from a First-Timer

-Alexa won our recent prize draw to receive running coaching for her next race.
-Here is her run report.
+Alexa won a prize draw to receive running coaching for her next race.
+Here is how she got on.

 I was so incredibly excited to have won the chance to train with Shaun from Lets Get Running, I couldn't wait to get to work!
 I knew I wanted to run a Marathon and Shaun found me a race only 40 minutes from my house.